-I work as a consultant, primarily supporting governments, not-for-profits and the education sector.
+I work as an independent consultant, primarily supporting governments, not-for-profits and the education sector.

 Since 2015 I’ve been a trustee of Wikimedia UK, a charity dedicated to collecting, developing, promoting and distributing open knowledge.
 Wikimedia UK is the local Wikimedia chapter covering the United Kingdom and supports volunteer editors of, and contributors to, Wikipedia and the other Wikimedia projects.